Parmeggiani-Lab/elfin-ui/README.md

  		* For inter-network simultaneous extrusion, first select one member of each mirror-link group, and then use the Select Mirror Links operator.

 ### TODO: Currently Working On:
- * Select Network operator
+ * Define auto-design "work sites" by drawing path guides

 ### TODO: Must-Haves
- * Add a network ID to quickly determine whether two modules are of the same network.
-    * This is in order to only yield each object once in walk_network()
- * Define auto-design "work sites" by drawing path guides
  * Export to Elfin Core format

 ### TODO: Nice-to-Haves